-At the bottom of the tandoori oven, there are charcoals or usually wood fire, which is used to heat up the oven.
-The charcoals or the wood is generally lit up within the tandoori oven itself, which means that the food comes in to exposure with the live fire.
+At the bottom of the tandoori oven, there are charcoals or usually wood fire, which are used to heat up the oven.
+The charcoals or the wood is generally lit up within the clay oven itself, which means that the food comes in to exposure with the live fire.
 This is great for foods that require radiant heat cooking, convectional cooking or hot air cooking.
 Additional smoke is generated by the fat as well as the juices that drip down on the wood fire or the charcoal throughout the cooking process.
 In common circumstances, the temperatures within a tandoori oven can escalate up to 480 degrees Celsius, or 900 degrees Fahrenheit.
 In comparison with various other ovens, the tandoori oven is lit for long periods of time so as to make sure that the cooking temperatures remain at a high level.

 In some places, the tandoori oven is build within the ground itself.
 Ceramic is used to create an elevated platform, with the oven dug inside.
 Hence, the opening of the tandoor falls at the top.
 In order to cook food items within these ovens (usually flatbreads), a person must place the flatbread (uncooked) on a wet surface first, and then whack it against the side of the tandoor.
 As the sides of the clay oven are hot, the wet surface of the wheat sticks to the sides, allowing it to cook.
 As the flat bread receives the heat and begins to get cooked, it tends to inflate and gets unstuck from the sides.
 Before it falls in to the fire, the user must use metal sticks in order to remove them from the tandoor.

 What can you cook using a tandoori oven?